 TIME LIMIT GAME...
 Before starting, agree upon a definite hour of termination, when the richest player will be declared the winner.
 Before starting, the Banker shuffles and cuts the Title Deed cards and deals two to each player.
 Players immediately pay the Bank the price of the properties dealt to them.

 We will be happy to hear your questions or comments about this game.
-Write to: Consumer Relations, Parker Brothers, P.O.
-Box 1012, Beverly, MA 01915.
+Write to: Hasbro Games, Consumer Affairs Dept., P.O.
+Box 200, Pawtucket, RI 02862, or phone: 888-836-7025 (toll-free).